Bay Pines Center Sex Abuse Lawsuit

 The state of Michigan and MDHHS, on the other hand, failed to protect inmates in the facility, with chronic mismanagement enabling a culture of abuse.

-Anyone who suffered sexual abuse at Bay Pines Center by staff or fellow detainees can file a civil lawsuit.
+Anyone who suffered sexual abuse at Bay Pines Center by staff or fellow detainees can file civil lawsuits.
 People have the right to seek justice for the harm they have endured.
 Additionally, parents or legal guardians can file sexual abuse lawsuits on behalf of a minor.

-Furthermore, if you were abused as a child at Bay Pines, you may still have legal options based on Michigan’s statute of limitations for sex abuse cases.
+Furthermore, if you were abused as a child at Bay Pines, you may still have legal options based on Michigan’s statute of limitations for Bay Pines Center sex abuse lawsuits.
 Speaking with a Bay Pines sexual abuse lawyer can help determine the best legal actions.

 Who Can Be Held Liable?